 The company is currently selling 1.5 million fresh fish per month, which are grown using the best aquaculture practices from around the globe, without antibiotics.

 Our role – AgDevCo has provided a multi-million mezzanine debt investment in Victory Farms, a rapidly growing fish farm in Western Kenya.
 AgDevCo’s investment will support the company’s continued growth and impact, including the construction of a feed mill and expansion into new countries.

 For decades the wild catch from Africa’s Great Lakes have been declining, with the result that the East African market now relies on imported frozen fish, often of low quality.
-Victory Farms saw an opportunity to supply affordable protein to consumers in a more sustainable way by growing tilapia, a fish n2021ative to northern Africa.
+Victory Farms saw an opportunity to supply affordable protein to consumers in a more sustainable way by growing tilapia, a fish native to northern Africa.